betim/Lucy/README.md

 # Lucy
-A simple HTTP framework based on Netty for Java.
+A micro HTTP framework based on Netty for Java.

 ## Requirements
 - JDK8+